 Red is a bold choice for a hallway paint, but it can work really well if you choose a sophisticated, mid-tone shade, and match it with more muted colours for doors, floors and woodwork.

 This smooth crimson is Radicchio from Farrow & Ball.

 An off-white shade is a failsafe option for hallways, guaranteed to make the space look fresh, light and spacious.
 Off-whites come in an almost endless variety of subtle undertones, so there is still plenty of room for creating individual style and variation if you use more than one tone.

-We like Farrow & Ball’s James White, a sophisticated off-white with a slight green undertone.
+We like Farrow & Ball’s Ammonite, a sophisticated off-white with a slight green undertone.